buzzcut-s/QtCalculator/README.md

 QtCalculator is built using CMake and requires at least C++17 and Qt 5.13. clang-tidy and clang-format config files are also provided.

-QtCreator may additionally be used to open the project.
+QtCreator may additionally be used by opening the CMakeLists.txt file as a project.

 ```
 git clone https://github.com/buzzcut-s/QtCalculator.git